plone/plone_best_practices_discussion/docs/tox/index.rst

 The Plone community believes in certain best practices for software development.

-Documentation, Coding Conventions and Tests are essential elements of a continuous and reproducibale software development quality.
+Documentation, Coding Conventions and Tests are essential elements of a continuous and reproducible software development quality.

 The community is large enough to set standards in the whole Python world, but to small to maintain several tools that are not directly connected to Plone the Product.